Berwick-upon-Tweed railway station: Services

 From December 2019, one TransPennine Express service in each direction began to call at Berwick-upon-Tweed.
-In September 2021, the operator announced that they would be introducing a five return trains per weekday semi-fast service between Newcastle and Edinburgh from December 2021, which will call at Berwick.
+In September 2021, the operator announced that they would be introducing a five return trains per weekday semi-fast service between Newcastle and Edinburgh from December 2021, which call at Berwick.
+These also serve the recently reopened stations on the route at Reston and East Linton enroute to Edinburgh.